ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

 ```

 **19. Debouncing & Throttling**
-Debouncing limits how often a function is called.
-Throttling limits the frequency of function calls.
+Debouncing limits how often a function runs by waiting for the action to stop, while throttling limits the function to run only once in a certain time period.
+Both are used to prevent performance issues in things like scrolling or typing events.

 Example (Debouncing):
 ```javascript